 Use the code weddingvow160 on Ninja Kitchen’s website for a $150 discount off the usual price of $399.

 To summarise, these are the best ovens in Singapore.
 More details are shared for each model below.

-Best built-in convection oven: Bosch HBF114BR0K Built-In Oven with 7 Heating Modes
+- Best built-in convection oven: Electrolux 72L Pyrolytic Cleaning Built-In Oven EOC5400AOX

-Best microwave oven: LG MH6565DIS 25L Smart Inverter Microwave Oven with Neochef technology (check out this article on our Best Microwave Ovens in Singapore)
+- Best microwave oven: LG MH6565DIS 25L Smart Inverter Microwave Oven with Neochef technology (check out this article on our Best Microwave Ovens in Singapore)

 - Best toaster oven: Kenwood MO280 White Oven Toaster (check out this article on our Best Toaster Ovens in Singapore)

-When shopping online, apply for a credit card that will give you rebates so you have extra savings.
+When shopping online, apply for a credit card that will give you rebates for extra savings.